The best gadgets for your microwave

 This cling film has been specially designed for microwave cooking.
 The tiny airholes allow steam to escape during cooking (meaning food doesn't balloon or explode in the microwave).
 We tried it out while cooking chicken and we were left with super juicy chicken breast, with all the moisture still sealed inside.
 Two thumbs up.

-On the lookout for a new microwave?
-Check out our review.
+On the lookout for a new machine?
+Check out our review of the best microwaves.

 What's your favourite microwave gadget?
 Share your thoughts below...